Body and Soul (Cabaret Voltaire album)

 Body and Soul is the tenth studio album by English electronic band Cabaret Voltaire, released in March 1991 by Belgium-based label Les Disques du Crépuscule.

+Reception

 Music historian Colin Larkin wrote that the album was "well-received" and "consolidated Cabaret Voltaire's pivotal position on the UK's dance scene".
 Martin Aston in Q Magazine called the album "nothing radical but by their own standards, a rewarding leap sideways."
+A positive review by Music from the Empty Quarter noted the dichotomy engendered in the album, stating that "[A]nyone expecting a return of the Cabs harder sounds... can forget it" but that "[T]he familiar unorthodox sounds lie in the undercurrents, ensuring that it's never an easy movement."

 Composition

 All tracks are composed, arranged and produced by Richard H. Kirk and Stephen Mallinder at Western Works, Sheffield, England.

 Content

 The release features cover art by Jerome B-Patou.

 This album was the last to feature Stephen Mallinder's lead vocals.

 Release

 Body and Soul was released in March 1991 by Belgium-based label Les Disques du Crépuscule on vinyl, CD and cassette.

 Track listing

 All tracks composed and arranged by Richard H. Kirk and Stephen Mallinder.